Skip to main content

 What is JIT?

 Just in Time (JIT) Provisioning is a SAML protocol-based method that is used to create users the first time they log in to an application via an identity provider.
-This method can be used if SCIM is not available but there are certain limitations with JIT compared to SCIM.
+JIT provisioning eliminates the need to provision users or create user accounts manually.

 Login Flows and prompts for email